swissup/swissup.github.io/m2/extensions/ajaxlayerednavigation/index.md

 # Ajax Layered Navigation

-Layered navigation is one of the most popular magento features created in order to make shopping quick and easy.
+Layered navigation is one of the most popular Magento features created in order to make shopping quick and easy.
 Let's improve your store layered navigation with additional useful features!
-So, now you can use multiply attributes choice for more prices navigation.
+So, now you can use multiple attributes choice for more prices navigation.

-*  Allows to use multiply choices for same filterable attribute
+*  Allows using multiple choices for same filterable attribute
 *  Use price slider instead of default price ranges
 *  Provides the optional ajax page content update
 *  Multi-store and multi-language support